apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

 What's Next?
 ------------

-You have seen how simple it is to write DAGs using the Taskflow API paradigm within Airflow 2.0.
+You have seen how simple it is to write DAGs using the TaskFlow API paradigm within Airflow 2.0.
 Please do read the :doc:`Concepts section </concepts/index>` for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, and more.
 There's also a whole section on the :doc:`TaskFlow API </concepts/taskflow>` and the ``@task`` decorator.